UNCG-DAISY/Coastal-Image-Labeler/README.md

 [![Actions Status2](https://github.com/UNCG-DAISY/Coastal-Image-Labeler/workflows/Deploy%20Docusaurus/badge.svg)](https://github.com/UNCG-DAISY/Coastal-Image-Labeler/actions)
 ### It's a labeling tool!

+![Labeler](https://github.com/UNCG-DAISY/Coastal-Image-Labeler/blob/master/docs/static/img/labeler.gif)

 Labeled images are important for supervised machine learning.
 The Coastal Image Labeler is focused on easily accommodating multiple users labeling the same images to ensure consensus for (potential ambiguous) discipline-specific labels.
 This tool allows us to crowdsource the development of a labeled image dataset that is relevant for coastal scientists.

-![Labeler](https://github.com/UNCG-DAISY/Coastal-Image-Labeler/blob/master/docs/static/img/labeler.gif)

 The labeler is deployed here: [https://coastalimagelabeler.science/](https://coastalimagelabeler.science/).
-You can log on and start labeling post Hurricane iages collected by [NOAA NGS](https://storms.ngs.noaa.gov/).
+You can log on and start labeling post Hurricane images collected by [NOAA NGS](https://storms.ngs.noaa.gov/).

 You can check out the Coastal Image Labeler documentation for more info:
 [![Documentation](https://img.shields.io/badge/Documentation-Click%20Me-brightgreen)](